Experience Kits: Be a Tourist in Your Own City!

 - The Depreciation Lands Museum and Park was created by Hampton Township in 1973 and seeks to preserve and interpret the early years of European settlement in the Depreciation Lands, land set aside in Western Pennsylvania by the Pennsylvania legislature in 1783 to compensate its soldiers for service in the Revolutionary War.

-- Pennsylvania Trolley Museum (Chartiers Township, PA)
+- Harmony Museum (Harmony, PA)

 *Pass can be used in lieu of suggested donation (although donations always welcome!)